obonaventure/PFO/asm/01-info-asm.rst

 :math:`OR(a_{15}a_{14}a_{13}a_{12}a_{11}a_{10}a_{9}a_{8}a_{7}a_{6}a_{5}a_{4}a_{3}a_{2}a_{1}a_{0},b_{15}b_{14}b_{13}b_{12}b_{11}b_{10}b_{9}b_{8}b_{7}b_{6}b_{5}b_{4}b_{3}b_{2}b_{1}b_{0})=or(a_{15},b_{15})or(a_{14},b_{14})or(a_{13},b_{13})or(a_{12},b_{12})or(a_{11},b_{11})or(a_{10},b_{10})or(a_{9},b_{9})or(a_{8},b_{8})or(a_{7},b_{7})or(a_{6},b_{6})or(a_{5},b_{5})or(a_{4},b_{4})or(a_{3},b_{3})or(a_{2},b_{2})or(a_{1},b_{1})or(a_{0},b_{0})` où :math:`or(...)` est l'opération OR appliquée à un bit définie plus haut.

-Ces opérations logiques exsitent sous trois formes en fonction de leurs arguments:
+Ces opérations logiques existent sous trois formes en fonction de leurs arguments:

  - ``OR reg1, reg2``: place dans le registre ``reg1`` le résultat de l'opération ``OR`` appliquée aux valeurs stockées dans les registres ``reg1`` et ``reg2``
  - ``OR reg1, [adr]``: place dans le registre ``reg1`` le résultat de l'opération ``OR`` appliquée aux valeurs stockées dans le registre ``reg1`` et en mémoire à l'adresse ``adr``